CBMVC/CBMVC-Framework-with-Titanium/README.md

 7. You can set the API address for Ajax call with CB.API namespace.
 8. It's integraed joli ORM library, it's a powerful ORM library with javascript, there is a set of convenient and flexible syntax.

+## version 1.5 changed:
+1. Enhanced core performance, load the controller and view only inneed(load it when CB.pushController())
+2. More stable with switch pages
+3. Rewrite the model operation, now just use CB.DB.instance for all database operation, can open and close db connection anytime what you want.
+4. Enhanced loading controller effect, just use CB.Platform.actInd.show() and CB.Platform.actInd.hide() for controller the actInd.
+5. Added CB.Common.createDatePicker, CB.Common.createPicker and CB.Common.createPopupWin within CB.Common namespace.

 ## Usage